thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ### The current user

-Whenever you log into Mac OS X, that user account becomes the **current user**.
+Whenever you log into macOS, that user account becomes the **current user**.
 Additionally, when you start a new shell session in the Terminal, the current user is automatically logged in to the shell.

 There are a two fundamental commands that display the state of the current user from within the shell—the `whoami` and `groups` commands.